DSNP Specification

 DSNP Content Hash

-- MUST be a keccak-256 hash of the bytes of the content
+- MUST be a valid multihash encoding of the hash output for the bytes of the content, generated with a Supported Hashing Algorithm

 DSNP Protocol Scheme